 http://wiibrew.org/wiki/Homebrew_channel (to homebrew-enable your Wii, to allow your Wii to run unofficial applications known as "homebrew") - and run an homebrew such as CleanRip or DVD Dumper.

-#5 Updated by wespipes69 almost 8 years ago
+#5 Updated by wespipes69 over 8 years ago

 "Telling off a kid is easier than explaining and using pedagogy, uh?"

 Not really.
 There's a goal here.
 I was a noob once and would never do some of the stuff these people are doing.
 Sometimes, you know a kid will only continue to clutter up the tracker with junk given their inability to do simple things like fill out a form or search for their solution.
 They are lazy and that's not usually going to change much.
 They see this site and then post for help.
 We cannot encourage that.
 I do not like rewarding bad behavior in any way so I alway just tell them to post on the official forums.
 This site should be for people that can reasonable contribute in a postitive way to the project and reporting descent issue reports should be the minimum.

 Maybe, MAYBE, someday they'll grow up and actually post valid reports here, but that's not likely in most of these cases.
 Sorry, the tracker is pretty full of questionable game issues and we only need new ones posted by users that know what they are doing and are doing their due dilence in tracking down information that can acutally lead to a fix (broken revisions, testing various settings and so on).